igrigorik/http-client-hints/README.md

 <img src="pic.png"> (or) <img src-1="pic.png">
 ```

-CH-DW simplifies delivery of variable sized images: author specifies the breakpoints using src-N markup, the client computes the display width (in dips) of the image asset and sends it to the server.
+CH-DW simplifies delivery of variable sized images: author specifies the breakpoints using src-N markup, the client computes the display width (in DIPs) of the image asset and sends it to the server.
 Given CH-DPR and CH-DW values, the server can then select the appropriate asset:

 ```html
 <!-- src-N variable size + DPR selection -->
 <img src-1="100% (30em) 50% (50em) calc(33% - 100px);
            pic100.png 100, pic200.png 200, pic400.png 400,
            pic800.png 800, pic1600.png 1600, pic3200.png 3200">

 <!-- equivalent functionality via CH-DPR + CH-DW (see HTTP exchange above) -->
 <img src-1="100% (30em) 50% (50em) calc(33% - 100px); pic.png">
 ```

 The combination of `CH-DPR` and `CH-DW` allows the server to deliver 'pixel perfect' assets that match the device resolution and the exact display size.
 However, note that the server is not required to do so - e.g. it can round / bin the advertised values based on own logic and serve the closest matching asset (just as src-N picks the best / nearest asset based on provided urls in the markup).

 Finally, Client Hints also simplifies art-direction use case covered by src-N: